brian14708/wh-briefings/statements-releases/2021-04/2021-04-23-fact-sheet-the-american-jobs-plan-empowers-and-protects-workers.md

 modified_time: 2021-04-22 21:36:32-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/23/fact-sheet-the-american-jobs-plan-empowers-and-protects-workers/
 published_time: 2021-04-23 06:30:00-04:00
-title: 'FACT SHEET: The American Jobs Plan Empowers and Protects Workers'
+title: "FACT SHEET: The American Jobs Plan Empowers and Protects\_Workers"
 ---

 As America works to recover from the devastating challenges of a deadly